4 reasons the Irish (and Irish Americans) have charitable giving in their DNA

 All of this underscores the point that, as a nation, the Irish are closer than most in the “developed” world to understanding through recent experience the problems facing people in rural areas of countries like Malawi, Bangladesh, and Afghanistan.

-Concern staff testing a pump in Ethiopia
+Concern staff test a newly installed communal water pump in an Ethiopian village.

 Concern staff test a newly installed communal water pump in an Ethiopian village.
 Photo: Kieran McConville